lalqalandar310-prog/Syspulse-/README.md

 -
 - Whitelist Management

--SysPulse includes a flexible whitelist -   -system to prevent false positives:
+- SysPulse includes a flexible whitelist -   - system to prevent false positives:

 - Add or remove processes: Edit the whitelist in config.ini to add or remove trusted processes.
 - Reset whitelist: A reset_whitelist.bat file is included to quickly restore default whitelist settings.

--This ensures you only get alerts for genuinely suspicious activity, not your normal workflows.
+- This ensures you only get alerts for genuinely suspicious activity, not your normal workflows.

 Edit config.ini to customize:
 - Alert thresholds for CPU/RAM/Disk usage